Erotic sexual denial

-Erotic sexual denial is the practice of refraining from sexual experiences in order to increase erotic arousal and/or tension.
+Erotic sexual denial is a form of sexual activity whereby sexual gratification for one or both partners is delayed or "denied" in order to increase erotic arousal and/or tension.
 It is commonly used as sex play within the context of a dominance and submission relationship, though it can also be a solo practice.
-The prohibited experience can be narrowly or broadly defined and banned for a specific or indeterminate length of time, depending on the practitioner.
+When used in the context of dominance and submission, the dominant partner is often encouraged to prioritize their own sexual pleasure over that of their submissive partner.
+The submissive partner receives gratification from providing sexual pleasure to their partner and from the feelings of vulnerability and tension that come from having their own sexual pleasure controlled by another.
+The prohibited sexual experience can be narrowly or broadly defined for a specific or indeterminate length of time, depending on the practitioner.
 The experience withheld can be any favored or desired sexual activities, such as specific acts or positions, provided it is something the practitioner wants.

 Orgasm control practices like edging are well-known varieties of erotic sexual denial in which a person is kept in a heightened state of sexual arousal for an extended length of time without orgasm.
 Edging often ends with a delayed orgasm, unlike the similar practice of orgasm denial which typically does not lead to orgasm.
-Chastity devices such as penile chastity cages, cock harnesses or chastity belts can be used as a physical barrier to reduce or deprive an individual of genital stimulation.
+Chastity devices such as penile chastity cages, cock harnesses or chastity belts can be used as a physical barrier to restrict an individual's ability to self-pleasure during periods of sexual denial.

+Though not necessary to practice tease and denial, some practitioners find that these devices heighten feelings of submissiveness and empowerment between partners.
 Another frequently mentioned variety is the use of dice or other games of chance by couples to determine how long a person is to be withheld oral and/or penetrative sex, etc., from their partner.
 Erotic sexual denial is commonly, but not exclusively, practiced in association with BDSM and sexual bondage.